tbielawa/Taboot/docs/examples.rst

 Save this to a file `myjob.yaml` and run as such::

-  $ poseidon myjob.yaml
+  $ taboot myjob.yaml

 or alternatively if you omit the filename, read from stdin::

-  $ cat myjob.yaml | poseidon
+  $ cat myjob.yaml | taboot

 .. seealso::

    :doc:`YAMLScripts`
-       Complete documentation of the YAML syntax `poseidon` understands.
+       Complete documentation of the YAML syntax `taboot` understands.

    :ref:`tasks`
-       Documentation for each of the built-in tasks `poseidon` provides.
+       Documentation for each of the built-in tasks `taboot` provides.

 YAML format
 ^^^^^^^^^^^

 The root of the YAML document should be a list.
-For each item in this list, the poseidon executable will do a little bit of work to convert your types into actual Python objects and then pass the datastructure as the keyword arguments to instantiate a :class:`poseidon.runner.Runner` instance and finally run the instance.
+For each item in this list, the taboot executable will do a little bit of work to convert your types into actual Python objects and then pass the datastructure as the keyword arguments to instantiate a :class:`taboot.runner.Runner` instance and finally run the instance.
 `args` when used for a task will be expanded for positional argument expansion when creating task options.
 Similarly, `kwargs` is used as the keword arguments.

-See :ref:`poseidon.tasks` for details on the available tasks and what options are available to control their behavior.
+See :ref:`taboot.tasks` for details on the available tasks and what options are available to control their behavior.

 Task Examples